 The Japanese black pine (Pinus thunbergii ) usually grow to heights of 20 to 40 feet and is crooked in its stance.
 It has loosely spreading branches and blackish-gray bark furrowed in irregular plates.
-In Japan, this tree is often pruned into beautiful shapes.
+In Japan, this tree is often pruned into beautiful shapes and is a popular bonsai tree.
 The foliage consists of sharp-pointed needles 3 to 5 inches long which are packaged in clusters of two.
 Male and female cones appear on the same tree: male cones are yellowish and form at the base of new growth and female cones are purple-red.
-The tree is a native of northeast China, Japan and Korea and is a popular bonsai tree.
-Salt tolerance makes it an excellent tree for the shore and stabilizing sand dunes.
+The tree is a native of northeast China, Japan and Korea.
+Salt tolerance makes it an excellent tree for the shore and for stabilizing sand dunes.